 Grab Lunch or Dinner from a Barge

 The neighborhood holds the distinction of being home to the country’s oldest, continually operating fish market.
-The Maine Avenue Fish Market is a rite of passage for any local or visitor, and it’s worth dropping by its barges that carry pre-steamed and shucked edibles.
-Whether you go to Captain White Seafood City for oysters on the half-shell or snag some ready-to-eat blue crabs at Jessie Taylor Seafood, it’s one of the most DC experiences you can have.
+The Municipal Fish Market is a rite of passage for any local or visitor, and it’s worth dropping by its barges that carry pre-steamed and shucked edibles.
+Snag some ready-to-eat blue crabs at Jessie Taylor Seafood, it’s one of the most DC experiences you can have.
 And if you have access to a kitchen, you can pick up today’s fresh catch to cook at home.
-And if you want to get out on the water, consider the Hornblower Cruises fleet.
-Odyssey and Spirit of Washington cruises offer a range of options that involve gliding down the Potomac River during brunch, lunch, dinner or late night.
+And if you want to get out on the water, consider the City Cruises by Hornblower fleet.

 Hotels with a View

 Southwest & The Wharf is home to the uber luxurious Mandarin Oriental Washington, DC, which features gorgeous waterfront views, an extravagant spa and Muze East West Kitchen.
 Chef Adam Tanner heads up the kitchen at this critically acclaimed restaurant, which serves a menu of Eastern-inspired fare using locally sourced ingredients.
 If you’re looking for something more hip than posh, head over to the Capitol Skyline Hotel.
 The hotel’s interiors, including its restaurant Lapidus, are modern and chic.
 Named for 1960s designer Morris Lapidus, the restaurant serves American fare in a mod setting.
 Don Draper would surely be at home here.
 Or, in the summer, head outside for poolside service.